Myths About Garlic You Thought Were True

 Human beings have cultivated garlic since the very beginning of recorded history.
 The ancient Egyptians fed garlic to the day workers constructing the great pyramids, believing it would keep them healthy and strong.
 In Ancient China, the little bulb's effectiveness as a cure-all for diarrhea and intestinal worms was common knowledge.
 Across the Indian subcontinent, garlic was believed to cure arthritis, while over in Europe, it was said to ward off the unwelcome attention of all things that go bump in the night.

-Today, garlic is best known in the culinary world for its intense aroma and ability to elevate dishes via a powerful punch of flavor.
+Today, garlic is best known in the culinary world for its intense aroma and ability to elevate dishes via a powerful punch of flavor, which can be intensified by the way you chop it.
 Famously absent from many lunchtime menu items (ancient Greeks wishing to enter the temple of Cybele were forced to pass a garlic breath test before being allowed in), garlic's ubiquity has helped spawn a whole slew of old wives' tales, folklore, and outright falsehoods about its much-lauded properties.
+So, listed below, in no particular order, we're debunking some of the most common myths about garlic that, upon closer reflection, really are nothing of the sort.

-Garlic really is a superfood
+Myth: Garlic really isn't a superfood

+Garlic is really healthy for you and there are plenty of great ways to cook with it (just be sure you don't add it too early though to avoid burning).
 Nutritionally, it certainly qualifies as a superfood; it is rich in magnesium — an essential component of literally hundreds of metabolic processes — and high in vitamin B6, which is associated with brain health and the production of red blood cells.
 It's also loaded with vitamin C, low in fat, and an excellent source of iron and potassium, two essential ingredients that promote growth and help move nutrients around the body.

 Myth: Garlic is needed for detoxing